On deformation of perfectoid purity in Gorenstein domains: Deformation of Gorenstein splinters, modulo Conjecture 1.2

 \begin{lemma} Let $(R,\fm,k)$ be a Gorenstein local normal domain of dimension $d$.
 Then $R$ is a splinter if and only if the map $H^{d}_\fm(R)\to H^{d}_\fm(R^+)$ is injective. \end{lemma} \begin{proof} By \cite[Lemma 2.3.1]{DT23} $R$ is a splinter if and only if the map $R\to R^+$ is cyclically pure.
 Since $R$ is Gorenstein, this is equivalent to $R\to R^+$ being pure, e.g. by \cite[Theorem 2.6]{Hoc77}.
 Using that $R$ is Gorenstein once more, $H^d_\fm(R)$ serves as an injective hull of the residue field $k$.
 Let $\underline{x}=x_1,\dots, x_d$ be a system of parameters for $R$.
 Then $H^d_\fm(R^+)$ is a cokernel of the final map in the \u{C}ech complex on $\underline{x}$, so $H^d_\fm(R^+)\cong H^d_\fm(R)\otimes_R R^+$ since tensor products preserve cokernels.
 The conclusion then follows immediately from \cite[Lemma 2.1(e)]{HH95}. \end{proof}

-\begin{lemma} Assume $(R,\fm)$ is a local Gorenstein ring.
-If $x\in\fm$ is a nonzero divisor and $R/xR$ is a splinter, then $R$ is a splinter. \end{lemma} \begin{proof} This follows from Elkik's standard diagram chase as in \cite{Elk78}. $R/xR$ is a normal domain since it is a splinter \cite[Lemma 2.1.1]{DT23}, hence $R$ is a normal domain as well since normality deforms \cite[Proposition I.7.4]{Sey72}.
+\begin{lemma} Let $(R,\fm,k)$ be a local Gorenstein domain of residual characteristic $\Char(k)=p$.
+If $H^{d-1}_\fm(R^+) = 0$ (for example, if \cref{conj:CM} holds) and if $x\in\fm$ is a nonzero divisor such that $R/xR$ is a splinter, then $R$ is a splinter. \end{lemma} \begin{proof} Note that $R/xR$ is a normal domain since it is a splinter \cite[Lemma 2.1.1]{DT23}, hence $R$ is a normal domain as well since normality deforms \cite[Proposition I.7.4]{Sey72}.
 The commutative diagram

 induces the diagram of local cohomology modules